Spitzbube/QRV/README.md

  * simplifications in the scheduler, multicore-only
  * Unix filesystem (taken from xv6)
  * disk device driver (devb) for QEMU virtio (taken from xv6)

+Observations and insights regarding this porting can be read in my blog: https://r-tty.blogspot.com